 Petra lies a 3-hour drive south of the capital of Jordan, Amman.

 History of Petra Jordan

-Petra was constructed by the Nabataeans in the Persian Empire around 6th Century BC.
+Petra City was constructed by the Nabataeans in the Persian Empire around 6th Century BC.
 It was the heart of the desert trading centre, the Nabataeans being keen traders in spices, textiles, perfumes and incense.
 A major earthquake destroyed much of Petra during AD363.
-It is understood that the earthquake coupled with the changes in the trading routes left the city abandoned by its people.
-Johannes Burckhardt a Swiss explorer set out in 1812 to rediscover the red city known as Petra.
+It is understood that the earthquake coupled with the changes in the trading routes left Petra city abandoned by its people.
+Johannes Burckhardt a Swiss explorer set out in 1812 to rediscover the red city known as the Lost City of Petra.

-We laugh at the men offering donkeys to ride, they are air conditioned they say.
-Think twice about a carriage ride as the horses hooves slip and slide on the ancient pathway, trying to right themselves around each bend.
+On the way to the Treasury, you will be offered rides of all sorts.
+We laughed at the men offering donkeys to ride, “they are air-conditioned” they said.
+In regards to carriage rides, we say “think twice about a carriage ride as the horses’ hooves slip and slide on the ancient pathway, as they try to right themselves around each bend.”

-Don’t do it in a day, or two, take your time.
+We came across visitors who thought that Petra was just the Treasury.
+They were surprised that we had a 3-day ticket and that there was so much more to see.
+Don’t do Petra in a day, or two, take your time.
 There is much to see.
-Many steps to climb, awe inspiring monuments to view as you wander through narrow gorges, you can’t miss the grand Treasury after exiting the Siq.
+Many steps to climb, awe-inspiring monuments to view as you wander through narrow gorges.

 There are many shops scattered around Petra, even on the many steps you have to climb to reach the Monastery.
 These incredible women climb the steps every day to set out their stalls, through the heat, the rain and the strong winds just to make enough to support their families.

 The internal view of the Tomb of the Roman Soldier.
 This is one of the best-preserved tombs and archaeologists believe it was constructed in the 1st century AD.

 The entrance to the Tomb of the Roman Soldier.